Setting out to Wollaston Beach with Buddy.

 Speaking of abandoned buildings, the one pictured below just up the street holds quite a significance in terms of popular culture icons.

 This building, as evidenced by a small "HJ" orange logo embedded in the stonework of the front stoop, was the first ever Howard Johnson's.
+It wasn't a motor lodge as we know them today but simply a corner drugstore operating a soda fountain.

 I thought that was pretty cool.